OpenTermsArchive/contrib-declarations/CONTRIBUTING.md

 ### Declaring a new service

-Before declaring a service, you will need to find the proper extent of it and choose its name and ID.
+Before declaring a service, you will need to choose its name and ID.
 The ID will be the name of the JSON file in which the service will be declared.
 It is a normalised version of the service name.

-### Service extent

-The majority of services have clear boundaries and are associated with one entity that operates them.
-However, the largest service providers can become complex and have several sub-services that are not always easy to distinguish.

-> For example, _Google Search_ is a service from the operator _Google_, even though it is often referred to as “Google” itself in common language.

-A correctly defined service contains a limited number of documents of all different types, with at least one document dealing with the conditions of use of this service.
-A desire to multiply the types of documents is usually a symptom that the service itself should be split.

-> In the case of Google, each service such as _Google Ads_, _Google Maps_, _Google Earth_… is declared independently, even though they are operated by the same entity.
-These services are sometimes themselves complex, like _Google Ads_ which gathers several advertising services (_AdMob_, _AdSense_, _Ad Manager_…).

-The breakdown into sub-services is left at the contributors’ discretion.

 ### Service name